-- Note: that you can save the file onto Flash memory, or an SD card or USB device.
-The default is Flash.
+- Note: You can save the file onto flash memory, or an SD card, or USB device.
+The default is flash.
 For details about file names and paths, see the Configuration and File Management Feature Overview and Configuration Guide. - Example To save the current configuration in a file called "example.cfg", enter the command: